karanbhatia26/TE_mini_project/README.md

 flutter run -d chrome
 ```

-## How to Use
+## 📱 How to Use

 1. Open the application in your web browser
+2. Login and access to the exercises through start exercise tab
-2. Click "Start Webcam" to enable camera access
+3. Click "Start Webcam" to enable camera access
-3. Perform the exercise while staying in frame
+4. Perform the exercise while staying in frame
-4. Click "Analyze Exercise" to process your form
+5. Click "Analyze Exercise" to process your form
-5. Review the feedback and metrics
+6. Review the feedback and metrics
-6. Make adjustments to improve your form
+7. Make adjustments to improve your form

-## Demo
+## 🎬 Demo

 ![Demo GIF](https://via.placeholder.com/500x300?text=Demo+GIF)

-## Future Enhancements
+## 🚀 Future Enhancements

 - Mobile app support
 - More exercise types